victorr94/Sistema-automatizado-para-el-cuidado-de-plantas-Automated-system-to-take-care-of-plants-/README.md

 ![](https://github.com/victorr94/Sistema-automatizado-para-el-cuidado-de-plantas-Automated-system-to-take-care-of-plants-/blob/main/fotos/index.html.JPG)

 The system offers to enter manual mode through the options section of the drop-down menu.
-In this new page (manual.html) the final user can move the machine in any direction or turn on / off the fan and / or the LED panel.
+In this new page (manual.html) the final user can move the machine in any direction or turn on/off the fan and/or the LED panel.

 ![](https://github.com/victorr94/Sistema-automatizado-para-el-cuidado-de-plantas-Automated-system-to-take-care-of-plants-/blob/main/fotos/manual.html.JPG)